 Decision-Making in the Dark.
 Efforts to collect data on civilian casualties in Yemen and to reconstruct and analyze incidents were limited and ad hoc.
 The lack of an established assessment process regarding operational use of security assistance in Yemen hobbled the policy decision-making process.
-This created a dependency on information from the Saudi-led coalition and their Joint Incident Assessment team, a source that was neither dependable nor consistently accurate.
+This created a dependency on information from the Saudi-led coalition and its Joint Incident Assessment team, a source that was neither dependable nor consistently accurate.

-Similar CNA analysis of more successful data collection efforts in Afghanistan, Iraq and Syria shows the value of tracking and analyzing civilian casualties in order to reduce the risk to civilians.
-Integrating civilian protection into security assistance requires an evidence-based approach, referencing multiple sources of information regarding how assistance partners are using U.S.-supplied weapons systems and the results on the ground.
-Three different types of information for operational end-use monitoring are potentially valuable but were not effectively leveraged for decision-making on Yemen:
+Similar CNA analysis of more successful data collection efforts in Afghanistan, Iraq, and Syria shows the value of tracking and analyzing civilian casualties in order to reduce the risk to civilians.
+Integrating civilian protection into security assistance requires an evidence-based approach, referencing multiple sources of information regarding how assistance partners are using US-supplied weapons systems and the results on the ground.
+Three different types of information for operational enduse monitoring are potentially valuable but were not effectively leveraged for decision-making on Yemen:

 - Partner forces.
-The Saudi-led coalition gave the U.S. some information when specifically requested, but this was not consistent, nor was it a requirement of security assistance. - U.S. Government.
-While State Department civilian protection efforts included an ad hoc data collection effort, this was not a priority for U.S. intelligence services. - Open sources.
+The Saudi-led coalition gave the US some information when specifically requested, but this information was not provided consistently, nor was it a requirement of security assistance. - US government.
+Although State Department civilian protection efforts included an ad hoc data collection effort, this effort was not a priority for US intelligence services. - Open sources.
 A complete picture of operational outcomes requires a merging of military and open-source data.
 Open-source reconstructions of civilian casualty incidents in Yemen by Bellingcat analysts showed both the promise of this approach and the lack of standardized reporting and evidentiary standards for alleged civilian casualty incidents.

 Protection of Health Care in Yemen.
-When medical facilities are destroyed in war, the impact on civilians is enduring.
+When medical facilities are destroyed in war, the effect on civilians is enduring.
 Such attacks cause casualties of patients seeking care; they also harm scarce medical personnel and destroy medical infrastructure, sorely needed in war.
 And strikes on hospitals also make the population less willing to seek needed medical care in the future.
 These effects were all seen in Yemen.
-Though analysis of attacks against medical facilities in Yemen indicates that they were not struck deliberately with premeditated intent, the Saudi-led coalition damaged or destroyed many medical facilities.
-Based on analyses of attacks on civilian objects including health care facilities in this and other conflicts, CNA's report provides a framework for a comprehensive approach to protecting health care in armed conflict.
-It outlines three practical areas where militaries can improve their ability to protect medical facilities:
+Analysis of attacks against medical facilities in Yemen indicates that they were not struck deliberately, but the Saudi-led coalition damaged or destroyed many medical facilities.
+Based on analyses of attacks on civilian objects, including health care facilities in this and other conflicts, CNA's report provides a framework for a comprehensive approach to protecting health care in armed conflict.
+It outlines three practical areas in which militaries can improve their ability to protect medical facilities: